yt-project/yt/doc/source/developing/testing.rst

    $ pytest yt/visualization/tests/test_plotwindow.py

+from the yt source code root directory.

-Additionally, if you only want to run, say, ``test_all_fields`` in ``plot_window.py``, you can do so by running:
+Additionally, if you only want to run a specific test in a test file (rather than all of the tests contained in the file), such as, ``test_all_fields`` in ``plot_window.py``, you can do so by running:

 .. code-block:: bash

     $ pytest yt/visualization/tests/test_plotwindow.py::test_all_fields

+from the yt source code rood directory.

-See this `link <https://docs.pytest.org/en/stable/usage.html?highlight=invocation>`_ for more on how to invoke pytest.
+See the pytest documentation for more on how to `invoke pytest <https://docs.pytest.org/en/stable/usage.html?highlight=invocation>`_ and `select tests <https://docs.pytest.org/en/stable/usage.html#specifying-tests-selecting-tests>`_.

 Unit Test Tools
 ^^^^^^^^^^^^^^^

-yt provides several tools to assist with writing unit tests.
+yt provides several helper functions and decorators to write unit tests.
 These tools all reside in the ``yt.testing`` module.
-Describing them all in detail is somewhat outside the scope of this document.
-However, a few come in handy:
+Describing them all in detail is outside the scope of this document, as in some cases they belong to other packages.

-* :func:`~yt.testing.fake_random_ds` provides the ability to create a random dataset, with several fields and divided into several different grids.
-* :func:`~yt.testing.assert_equal` can operate on arrays.
-* :func:`~yt.testing.assert_almost_equal` can operate on arrays and accepts a relative allowable difference.
-* :func:`~yt.testing.assert_allclose_units` raises an error if two arrays are not equal up to a desired absolute or relative tolerance.
-This wraps numpy's :py:func:`numpy.testing.assert_allclose` to correctly verify unit consistency as well.
-* :func:`~yt.testing.amrspace` provides the ability to create AMR grid structures.
-* :func:`~yt.testing.expand_keywords` provides the ability to iterate over many values for keywords.

 How To Write New Unit Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^